funcool/buddy-hashers/doc/user-guide.md

 second argument to *derive* function.
 And options vary depending on the used algorithm.

-Table that deails available options and their defaults:
+Table that details available options and defaults values:

 | Algorithm | Available options | Defaults |
 |---|---|---|